MDR Compliance Doesn’t Have to Be Complicated

 Work with our consultants to obtain ISO 13485, implement management system controls, and set your medical device manufacturing business up for success in Europe.

-Medical Device Directive or CE Marking for Medical Devices
+Medical Device Regulation or CE Marking for Medical Devices

 In order to sell medical devices in Europe, the manufacturer must obtain a CE mark.
 Basically this means they must prove their device is safe and effective.
 This is also true of in-vitro medical devices and active implantable medical devices which have their own separate legislative directive, but which basically follow the same rules.